 No pain no gain.

 This is one myth that hangs on and on.
-Pain is your body signalling that something is wrong.
+Pain is your body signaling that something is wrong.
 If you feel real pain during a workout, stop your workout and rest.
-To develop muscle and increase endurance you may need to have a slight level of discomfort, but that's not actual pain.
+To develop muscle and increase endurance you may need to have a slight level of discomfort, but that’s not actual pain.

 Taking steroids will make me huge.

 Not true, strength training and correct nutrition will grow muscle.
 Taking steroids without training will not make you muscular.